cajx-it/file2printMonitor/README.md

 ### Configuration

-On first launch, point file2printMonitor to your File2Print `uploads/` directory.
+On first launch, point file2printMonitor to your **local mounted `uploads/` folder** — the same path you used as the volume mount when running the File2Print Docker container (e.g., `C:/Users/YourName/uploads` or `/home/yourname/uploads`).
 The app will begin watching that folder immediately and display any existing or new client submissions.

 ---